mbod/comm2100_F25/syllabus.md

     analyzing published scientific articles, using statistical software (R), and discussing research featured in the news.

--   **NOTE: Much of the lecture material will be posted in videos and readings on Canvas so that we can maximize in class activities and discussion.** You will be expected to have done the readings and watched this material **BEFORE** the first class of the week.
+-   ****NOTE****: Much of the lecture material will be posted in videos and readings on Canvas so that we can maximize in class activities and discussion.
+You will be expected to have done the readings and watched this material **BEFORE** the first class of the week (See schedule for details).

--   Each week one session will focus more on the current topic and review and discuss the readings and previously posted lecture and provide background for the theory and methods.
+-   Most weeks one session will focus more on the current topic and review and discuss the readings and previously posted lecture and provide background for the theory and methods.
 The second will be a lab session in which students will work through exercises using the R programming language (we will use a web-based data analysis and programming environment called JuypterHub to do this).

+## Goals and objectives

 -   By completing this course students will:
     -   understand the logic behind social science research applied to